|

 DESIGNS

-A-B: target
+a) A-B: target

 behavior observed

-during baseline
+during baseline (A)

-(A) and treatment
+and treatment (B)

-(B) phases to
+phases to determine

-of treatment.
+effect of treatment.

-A-B-A: same as (a)
+b) A-B-A: same as

-with addition of
+(a) with addition of

-second baseline
+second baseline (A)

-(A) phase.
+phase.

-- c)
+c)

 Multiple-baseline:

-treatment
+treatment replicated

-students,
+students, behaviors,

-settings.
+or settings.

 PRE-EXPERIMENTAL